 Baptism, Confirmation, Marriage and Funerals

-Baptism is the Sacrament of entry into Jesus way of life and the solidarity of forgiving relationships.
+Baptism is the Sacrament of entrance into life with Jesus and the solidarity of forgiving relationships.
 Baptism has been an integral part of the Church from ancient times.
 Jesus was baptized by John in the river Jordan and we remember this each time we participate in a Baptism.
 By choosing Baptism you are choosing to be part of Gods visible, tangible symbol in the world.
 Baptism is the beginning of a life of faith.

 All Baptized Christians share in the royal priesthood of Christ, all are called to offer the sacrifice of thanks and praise, to intercede for others in prayer, to live lives of service and proclaim the Gospel.

 Baptism is a sign or symbol, the sign instituted by Jesus to unite us with his own Baptism.
 Baptism is a sign of salvation because it is the Sacrament introduced by Jesus to make us part of his body the Church.

 We welcome all who wish to explore more fully the meaning of this Sacrament in their own lives or the lives of their children.
 It is expected of parents having children baptized that they will have attended church for at least the last 6 months.

 If you are interested in exploring this next step in your own faith, or perhaps your child’s, please contact us.

 Confirmation is the Sacrament that celebrates the presence of the Holy Spirit within us.
 It is a continuation of what has begun at Baptism – a continuation of the developing awareness and reality of faith and the presence of the Holy Spirit in our lives.

 In Confirmation we are confirmed in the Holy Spirit.
 In the Holy Spirit we receive Gods love which gives us the power to love as God loves.